A slow site speed not only frustrates visitors but also hinders your search ranking, making it harder for new users to find your website.

 In practice, the same kind of image optimization that benefits things like Largest Contentful Paint and Cumulative Layout Shift can also reduce the amount of storage space required to house these assets.

-A study by CrayonData found that not only optimizing images and uploading them via a CDN it has reduced storage costs, but it has also reduced network consumption.
+A study by CrayonData found that not only optimizing images and uploading them via a CDN has reduced storage costs, but it has also reduced network consumption.
 This resulted in an 85% reduction in hosting costs, saving over $200,000.

 So as you can see, you can save a lot in this sense too.